-As shown in Figure 2, we need to determine the similarity between two traffic streams observed by the target peer: a normal request stream without proactive bursts and the current request stream, which is possibly injected with proactive requests.
-We found histogram similarity metrics to be the best solution we found, and discuss their use in more detail in Section 4.
+between two traffic streams observed by the target peer: a normal application traffic without proactive bursts and the current traffic stream possibly injected with bursts of proactive requests.
+We found histogram similarity metrics to be the best solution currently available, and will discuss their use in more detail in Section 4.

-3.2.
-Producing anonymous cover-traffic
+3.2 Producing Anonymous Cover-Traffic

-We now present three anonymizing schemes to shape normal application traffic in order to provide sufficient cover for anonymous proactive requests.
-For simplicity, we assume a uniform request rate across nodes in the network.
+We now present a set of mechanisms to shape normal application traffic in order to provide sufficient cover for anonymous proactive requests.
+For simplicity, we assume a uniform request rate across the nodes in the network.

 We now describe three candidate models that determine how nodes in the network anonymize their outgoing traffic.
-In the first model, each peer in the network anonymizes outgoing traffic at a predefined, constant rate.
+In the first model, each peer in the network anonymizes outgoing traffic at a predefined constant rate.
 We will investigate the effectiveness of this model for a range of anonymization rates.
 In our second model, peers in the network vary their rate of anonymous transactions at some predefined time interval.
 The rate of change per hour is randomly chosen across a predefined range, e.g. 20-80%.
-Finally, we consider a third and the most fine-grained model of traffic anonymization.
-In this model, peers dynamically define a random number of messages, N, and a random anonymization rate, R, for these messages.
+Finally, we consider a third and most fine-grained model of traffic anonymization.
+In this model, peers dynamically define a random number of messages N and a random anonymization rate R for these messages.
 The peer applies R to the next N incoming messages, and then resets both values.

-Our objective in developing these models is to choose the optimal anonymization scheme that will allow a peer to inject the maximum-sized burst of proactive requests to a target peer without detection.
-Therefore, our metric of success is how large a consecutive burst of proactive requests can be injected before the target peer successfully detects a change in stream statistics.
+Our objective in developing these models is to choose the optimal anonymization scheme that will allow a peer to inject the maximum sized burst of proactive requests to a target peer without detection.
+Therefore, our metric of success is how large of a consecutive burst of proactive requests can be injected before the target peer successfully detects a change in stream statistics.